How to use competitive intelligence for better content marketing

 3. Find out how they promote their content.

 Creating content is only half the battle.
 Promoting it is just as important, if not more than creating content.
-Here’s where leveraging competitive intelligence for your content marketing strategy comes in.
-This helps you reach as many people as possible who are relevant to your industry.
+Here’s where leveraging content competitive analysis for your content marketing strategy comes in.
+A comprehensive competitive analysis helps you reach as many people as possible, even more so who are relevant to your industry.
 By gathering intel about your competitors’ content promotion tactics, you’ll be able to find ways to optimize your own content promotion strategies.

 This includes monitoring the following: